 In recognition of IDRF’s outstanding contributions, independent reviews from donors, supporters, volunteers and beneficiary NGOs on GreatNonprofits.org have placed IDRF in the ‘Top-Rated Charity with 5 stars’.

 “Few other charities have done better than IDRF for the upliftment of the underprivileged sections of the society in India, tribals in particular, irrespective of caste, creed and religion,” wrote volunteer N Jain.
 Read more such reviews and add your own at Great Nonprofits.

 IDRF’s commitment to financial transparency has also led it to be recognized as a Platinum level recipient by the world’s largest source of information on Non-Profit organizations.
 You can browse through our financial information at GuideStar.org or on our website.

 August 15, 2020: Montgomery County Council, Maryland awarded a citation to IDRF on India’s 74th Independence Day for its commendable relief work done during the COVID-19 pandemic to serve the multi-cultural and the diverse community in the Washington DC Metro area during these challenging times.

-October 12, 2018: Ekal Vidyalaya’s Distinguished Community and Humanitarian Service Award given to Dr. Vinod Prakash in recognition for outstanding dedication to the community and exemplary humanitarian service to the marginalized, at the Ekal Future of India Gala, on October 12, 2018, in Bethesda, Maryland
+October 12, 2018: Ekal Vidyalaya’s Distinguished Community and Humanitarian Service Award were given to Dr. Vinod Prakash in recognition for outstanding dedication to the community and exemplary humanitarian service to the marginalized, at the Ekal Future of India Gala, on October 12, 2018, in Bethesda, Maryland

 July 29, 2018: Lead India Foundation and United National Diversity Coalition of America (UNDCA)’s Lifetime Leadership Achievement Award given to Dr. Vinod Prakash in recognition for outstanding leadership commitment and immeasurable positive contribution to the community